 So I decided to make my own chart and add little pictures next to each food to help younger children who may not be reading yet.
 The chart is no artistic masterpiece, I just used clip art, though in the future I may update it and use my own photographs.

 I didn't mention anything about "gluten-free" on the chart so it can be used by all.
-For example, under the Whole Grain category I list "Whole Grain Muffin," which for us could mean a Teff Muffin or slice of Teff Banana Bread but could be entirely different for someone else.
+For example, under the Whole Grain category I list "Whole Grain Muffin," which could mean a Teff Muffin or even a grain-free muffin such as my Banana Almond Butter Muffins for those of you who are paleo/grain-free, but this could be entirely different for someone else.
 Although dairy products are not actually necessary for proper human development, I have added "Yogurt" under the Protein category.
-This could mean cow, goat, or soy milk yogurt.
+This could mean cow, goat, or coconut milk yogurt.
 If you add other dairy products to your child's diet then you could just hand write in, say milk or cheese, under the protein category.